Variable resistors consist of a resistance track with connections at both ends and a

 If the terminals at the ends of the track are connected across the power supply then the

-Presets are much cheaper than standard variable resistors so they are sometimes used in projects where a standard variable resistor would normally be used.
+Presets are cheaper than standard variable resistors so they are often used in educational and hobby projects.

 Multiturn presets are used where very precise adjustments must be made.
 The screw

 must be turned many times (10+) to move the slider from one end of the track to the other,